top of page

 Don’t shy away from discussing negatives, but these shouldn’t be areas that you’re raising for the first time - the process is designed to help you both identify areas for improvement.

-Ideally you’ll spend about half the meeting discussing the employee’s future.
+Ideally, you’ll spend about half the meeting discussing the employee’s future.
 This could include any training they might have identified they need, or objectives you both agree they can aim to achieve before their next appraisal.

-Do remember to give your employee the opportunity to talk about what they’ve most enjoyed and what they’ve done well as well as raising any issues they might have.
+Remember to give your employee the opportunity to talk about what they’ve most enjoyed and what they’ve done well as well as raising any issues they might have.
 This way together you can identify anything that will help or hinder their progress towards their goals.

 Completing the staff appraisal form